Sc1borg/startup/notes.md

 set up an ec2 instance in class learned about ip addresses - like mail addresses tried to set up a domain name, but I had trouble because route 53 wasn't working for me.
-I eventually turned to a different company, and I might transfer later.
+I eventually turned to a different company, and I might transfer later. chmod to change permissions pwd to get path port 22 is for ssh

 ## Caddy